fun things to do with kids in yellowstone national park

 West Yellowstone

 Wildlife – The wildlife you’ll see up close is unforgettable.
-We saw elk herds grazing in the meadows, bison everywhere (sleeping in the sagebrush or walking down the middle of the road), plus moose and two calves, bald eagles, chubby marmots and white pelicans.
+We saw elk herds grazing in the meadows, bison everywhere (sleeping in the sagebrush or walking down the middle of the road), plus moose and two calves, bald eagles, chubby marmots, beautiful pronghorn, osprey family, and white pelicans.
 Grizzly bears and black bears are often seen also.
 Hayden Valley and Lamar Valley are especially good for wildlife spotting, especially early in the morning or later in the day.
 Be sure to bring binoculars, as you want to keep your distance.

 Yellow Bus tours – Take a tour on a vintage yellow bus (1930’s style), with canvas top that rolls back for spectacular views.
 Your best bets are the geysers and wildlife watching tours (parents can enjoy the scenery instead of driving).
 Tours depart from lodges and campgrounds, and West Yellowstone.
-A wonderful park tradition, click here for more information.
+A wonderful park tradition.

 Madison Junior Ranger Station – At the Madison Trailside Museum are ranger-led programs, just for kids (ages 5 –12).
 May to August, programs focus on different wildlife, geysers, history and lore of the park.
 For the daily schedule, stop into the West Yellowstone Visitor Center, or in Madison.